Just like any dumpster rental, there are several factors that affect a concrete dumpster's cost.

 We surveyed 30 markets to see how much it costs to rent a 10 yard dumpster for clean loaded concrete, and we found that local haulers...

 - included an average of 10,333 lbs in their quotes

 - charged an array of fees for exceeding their given weight limit (e.g. disposal fee, overage charge, unloading fee, equipment damage, etc.)

-When calling around, be sure to ask.
-You can save upwards of a couple hundred bucks in some cases.
+You can save upwards of a couple hundred dollars in some cases.